nTraum/XChat-ETF2L-Admin/README.md

-# XChat ETF2L Admin
+# XChat / HexChatETF2L Admin

-XChat plugin for easy handling of admin requests.
+XChat / HexChat plugin for easy handling of admin requests.
 It will automatically take the latest request and query the user appropriately.
+Tested with HexChat 2.9.5.

 ## Installation
 Download and install Python for scripts from the [HexChat homepage](http://hexchat.org/downloads.html).